ShahrukhAhmed89/fuzzy-logic/README.md

-# Recommend Dress Size to the user using user inputs and Fuzzy Logic.
+# Dress Fit Recommendation with Fuzzy Logic

+After the user inputs the field values, the system stores the value and calculates the most appropriate fit for the user.

 ## Project setup
 ```